argyili/argyili.github.io/_pages/about.md

 ## Research

-My research intersets are in mathematical bioinformatics.
+My research interests are in mathematical bioinformatics.
 The ongoing themes include modeling and simulation of swarm intelligence, nonlinear control of swarm guidance, cooperation in multi-agent systems.

 I'm starting collaborative research on real data about cell clusters, and I'm also looking forward to collaborate experiments on swarm robotics.
 <!-- Keywords: Modeling and Simulation, Multi-agent System, Nonlinear Control, Swarm Intelligence -->